 Use Calming Methods

-The alternatives that are most often suggested include meditation, yoga [5*]., and visualization.
+Most often, people suggest meditation, yoga, and visualization as alternatives.
 For example, when an anxiety attack begins, the sufferer may picture a peaceful, secure environment.
-In addition to helping people use critical and rational thinking and manage their emotions, breathing exercises and mindfulness practices may also help people feel less anxious or afraid.
+In addition to helping people use critical and rational thinking and manage their emotions, breathing exercises and mindfulness practices may also help individuals feel less anxious or afraid.

 Make Healthy Eating a Priority